noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

   - You can only associate any other CIDR from the same primary CIDR range
 - plan for load balancers in your CIDR range
   - make sure that each Availability Zone subnet for your load balancer nodes, has atleast a slash 27 bit mask
+- There are tools available on the internet to help you calculate and create IPv4 subnet CIDR blocks

 ### anti patterns